CamDavidsonPilon/lifelines/docs/Intro to lifelines.rst

 .. code::

+  KaplanMeierFitter.fit(event_times, censorship=None,
+                        timeline=None, columns=['KM-estimate'],
-  KaplanMeierFitter.fit(event_times, censorship=None, timeline=None, columns=['KM-estimate'], alpha=None, insert_0=True)
+                        alpha=None, insert_0=True)
-  Docstring:
   Parameters:
     event_times: an array, or pd.Series, of length n of times that the death event occured at
+    censorship: an array, or pd.Series, of length n -- True if the death was observed, False if the event was lost (right-censored).
+Defaults all True if censorship==None
     timeline: return the best estimate at the values in timelines (postively increasing)
-    censorship: an array, or pd.Series, of length n -- True if the the death was observed, False if the event was lost (right-censored).
-Defaults all True if censorship==None
     columns: a length-1 array to name the column of the estimate.
     alpha: the alpha value in the confidence intervals.
            Overrides the initializing alpha for this call to fit only.
     insert_0: add a leading 0 (if not present) in the timeline.

   Returns: